clydeatuic/angularjsbasics/README.md

 * The project is preconfigured with a number of npm helper scripts to make it easy to run the common tasks that you will need while developing:

 ```$ npm start : start a local development web-server```

+## AngularJS API Reference:
+* The documentation is organized into modules which contain various components of an AngularJS application.
+These components are directives, services, filters, providers, templates, global APIs, and testing mocks.
+Link [here](https://code.angularjs.org/1.2.28/docs/api)